 Or are the disparities the result of double standards coupled with the deliberate limitation of access that target specific ethnic cultures?
 Why?

-Can you think of other reasons for disparities across the racial board?
+Can you think of other reasons for racial disparities across the board?

 We live in a society where painting ethnic groups with broad strokes seem as reasonable as rain in the Spring.
 The strokes painted without effort or thought scapegoat and stigmatize entire communities and affect their lives.
 They have harmful consequences; the problem is most people who paint other groups with broad strokes know that.
 The strokes are like branded scarlet letters targeting specific cultures to be objects of hatred, including self-hate, and live in fear.
 Presenting groups of people, especially Black people, as monolithic predatory groups, contribute to violence in communities of color.